IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Claude_Shannon" target="_blank">Claude Shannon</a>

+>“Uh what is a spinor?
+Now I spent most of my life working on spinors in one form or another and I don't know.
+Only god knows maybe Dirac but he's no longer with us.” <a href="https://youtu.be/wgTO8YsRYpI?t=48" target="_blank">YouTube</a>

 >“Algebra is the offer made by the devil to the mathematician.
 The devil says: `I will give you this powerful machine, it will answer any question you like.
 All you need to do is give me your soul: give up geometry and you will have this marvellous machine.'”

+>“The person I admire most is Hermann Weyl.
+I have found that in almost everything I have ever done in mathematics, Hermann Weyl was there first.
+Most of the areas I have worked in were areas where he worked and did pioneering, very deep work himself--except topology, of course, which came after his time.
+But he had interests in group theory, representation theory, differential equations, spectral properties of differential equations, differential geometry, theoretical physics; nearly everything I have done is very much in the spirit of the sort of things he worked in.
+And I entirely agree with his conceptions about mathematics and his view about what are the interesting things in mathematics.”

 ― <a href="https://en.wikipedia.org/wiki/Michael_Atiyah" target="_blank">Michael Atiyah</a>

+>“In these days the angel of topology and the devil of abstract algebra fight for the soul of each individual mathematical domain.”

+>“Galilei's Principle of Inertia is sufficient in itself to prove conclusively that the world is affine in character.”

+>“The objective world simply is, it does not happen Only to the gaze of my consciousness, crawling upward along the life line [world line] of my body, does a section of this world come to life as a fleeting image in space which continuously changes in time.”

+― <a href="https://en.wikipedia.org/wiki/Hermann_Weyl" target="_blank">Hermann Weyl</a>

 >“Good mathematicians see analogies between theorems or theories; the very best ones see analogies between analogies.”